kchildsmiami-dotcom/Portfolio/README.md

-# Portfolio
+This project Looks at Shark Species and Size data between 2000 and 2014, and at Marine Heatwave Incidents between 1982 and 2021.
+It considers whether there may be a correlation between the two.
-Portfolio assignment
+  Shark data is sourced from the RSM 612 Course & textbook The Analysis of Biological Data, 3rd edition, by Michael Whitlock and Dolph Schluter.
+It contains various measurements for both sexes of 43 species (columns named (Species, Sex).
+The numeric length measurements in "tidy_shark" consist of a standardized length (standard_length), total shark length (total_length), and length of fork (fork_length).
+There is also a column denoting the condition of the shark (Condition), "D" Dead, "P" Poor, "F" Fair, "G" Good, and "E" Excellent.
-Looking at Shark Species and Size data between 2000 and 2014, and at Marine Heatwave Incidents.
-Considers whether there may be a correlation between the two.
-Shark data contains various measurements for both sexes of 43 species.
-Marine heatwave data contains date, intensity mean/max, and cumulative intensity.
+  Marine heatwave data is sourced from the R package "EVR628tools" and contains data on intensity incidents, consisting of mean(intensity_mean), max(intensity_max), and cumulative values(intensity_cumulative).